Johan Heinrich Schmelen - Father of Missions in Namibia

-Cape Town, but in 1824 he decided to return to with 80 companions.
+He returned to Cape Town, but in 1824 he decided to return to Namibia with 80 companions.
 They reached Bethanien once again in 1825.
 He still desired to find a suitable harbour on the Namibian coast, so that ships could supply the ever expanding mission stations, so that all the tribes of Namibia might hear the gospel.
 In 1825 he followed the Kuiseb river (a dry, seasonal river in central Namibia) down to its river mouth, and discovered a natural harbour.
-Today it is known as the Namibia .
+Today it is known as the port of Walvis Bay.
 There he encountered the Topnaar Namas.
-Later a mission station called Sheppmansdorf was founded there. port of Walvis Bay Walvis Bay, the territory’s most suitable harbour, eventually became the port from which all Namibian mission stations were supplied.
-Martin Rautanen, the Finnish missionary ( see biography #3 ) disembarked there.
+Later a mission station called Sheppmansdorf was founded there.
+Walvis Bay, the territory’s most suitable harbour, eventually became the port from which all Namibian mission stations were supplied.
+Martin Rautanen, the Finnish missionary, and the future husband of Schmelen's granddaughter, Frieda Kleinsschmidt, disembarked there.

 When the Rhenish (Lutheran) missionary Carl Hugo Hahn visited him in 1841 at Kommagas, he noted that the church was filled with attentive listeners.
 Hahn commented, ‘In their spirituality these people were not behind their European counterparts.’